Stormwater and urban waterways

 What is not stormwater?

-Stormwater doesn't include water from a number of other sources, which can also cause issues for ratepayers and the general public, such as:
+Stormwater doesn't include water from a number of other sources.
+These can also cause issues for ratepayers and the general public, such as:

 - Potable water: Drinking water provided by TasWater